gichelli/machine_learning_avocado_hass/README.md

  There is only one notebook that was used to work on this project: prepare_data.ipynb -> This notebook was used to prepare, analyze and visualize the data.

  ## Acknowledgements <a name="Acknowledgements"></a>
  We have our data from internet.
-We are going to use Seattle AirBnB csv files that we found in [Kaggle](https://www.kaggle.com/airbnb/seattle?select=reviews.csv).# disaster-response-data-science
+We are going to use Avocado Prices data csv file that we found in [Kaggle](https://www.kaggle.com/neuromusic/avocado-prices) and Hass Avocado Board [here](https://hassavocadoboard.com/).# disaster-response-data-science